bouthilx/bouthilx.github.io/_pages/about.md

 and Pylearn2 and a mentor for students contributing to these projects.
 I am now the lead developer of the project Oríon, a platform for hyper-parameter optimization, supported by the Mila IDT team and for which we are currently signing collaboration agreements with the industry.
-I am concurrently developing an automation tool called Mahler, which enables large scale experimentations for improved reproducibility using statistical tests.